 When you purchase the car outright, you are buying a new vehicle or trading in another car you own for a new one, taking out a loan, paying cash, or a combination.

-What Are Payments Based On
+What Payments Are Based On

 With a car loan, you borrow money from a bank, credit union, or other lending institution and make monthly payments for a number of years.
 If you take out a loan to buy a car, you’ll follow a car loan amortization schedule where you pay both principal and interest over a fixed period of time (usually up to 84 months).It’s important to note that if you borrow money to buy the car, that means the lender, not you, owns the car until you make your final loan payment.